NikiforovAll/keycloak-authorization-services-dotnet/docs/qa/troubleshooting.md

 Keycloak is a central part of the system used by many components.
 Especially, in Authorization Server scenario where authorization requests are sent to centralized place.
 Essentially, Keycloak becomes a bottleneck of the system.
 Consider [Cluster Setup](https://www.keycloak.org/2019/05/keycloak-cluster-setup) to tackle this problem.

+Also, you can handle transient HTTP errors by adding resiliency, see [How to setup resiliency to HTTP Clients](/qa/recipes.html#how-to-setup-resiliency-to-http-clients)

 > [!NOTE]
 > ☝️`Keycloak.AuthServices` supports OpenTelemetry.
 See [Keycloak.AuthServices.OpenTelemetry](/opentelemetry).